Wait! Stop! Don’t post that photo of your dog on your Instagram!

 It’s a place where you can enjoy your friend and followers’ content.
 No spammy games, random news stories, and other kinds of unwanted content.
 Instead, you follow people and businesses, and their content comes up.
 Simple and easy!

 However, if you’re using Instagram for your business, there are a few things that you should NEVER do!
 These Instagram Don’ts can negatively impact engagement, driving away potential followers and damaging your channel’s growth.

-However, if you follow this simple advice, you can instead make your Instagram into a place where your followers will love to visit!
+However, if you follow this simple advice, you can make your Instagram a place your followers will love to visit!
 Here are my 10 things never to do on Instagram!

 The entire point of all social media profiles is to connect with your target audience.
 You want to hook and reel them in with great content!
 This can be challenging if you aren’t using one of your most valuable social media weapons: hashtags!

-Unlike Twitter that has a strict character limit, you want to use the FULL 30 hashtags allowed by Instagram.
-Hashtags help organize photos and videos on Instagram and help filter your content by topic making it easier for YOUR people to find you.
-You want to pick a selection of low, medium and high density hashtags that are relevant to your business.
+Unlike Twitter, which has a strict character limit, you want to use the FULL 30 hashtags allowed by Instagram.
+Hashtags help organize photos and videos on Instagram and help filter your content by topic, making it easier for YOUR people to find you.
+You want to select a selection of low, medium, and high-density hashtags relevant to your business.

 I’ve seen small businesses post up to five times a day.
 Frankly, I think that’s overkill.

 Your customers want to hear from you, but not non-stop!
 If you’re popping up in their feed a few times a day, they might be annoyed at the frequency you post and decide to leave.

 Moreover, posting five times a day requires you to write a MASSIVE amount of social media content.
 That takes up a ton of time!
 Even if you use a virtual assistant to write all of your social media, that’s not an efficient use of resources.